SyedGMohammed75/ShieldAI-bot/README.md

 ## 🎯 The Problem

 Every time it rains in India:
 - 🚫 Street vendors **pack up and lose a day's income**
 - 🚫 Construction workers **can't work**
 - 🚫 Auto drivers **sit idle**

-Traditional insurance has **never reached** these 450 million people — too much paperwork, too many agents, too complicated.
+Traditional financial protection has **never reached** these 450 million people — too much paperwork, too many middlemen, too complicated.

 ## ✨ The Solution

-ShieldAI makes insurance **invisible** — it works in the background so workers never have to think about it.
+ShieldAI makes protection **invisible** — it works in the background so workers never have to think about it.

 ```
 Worker chats on Telegram or Web  →  AI collects details conversationally
          ↓
-Policy activates instantly  →  Stored in TiDB Cloud
+Coverage activates instantly  →  Stored in TiDB Cloud
          ↓
 Scheduler checks weather every morning at 7 AM IST
          ↓